google logoSickampsSickamps

 Typical image of how biasing affects a sine wave.

-bias curve crossover distortion sinewave
+Bias curve crossover distortion sinewave